 What’s on your security risk management agenda in 2019?
 What trends are you seeing?

 How are you preparing for this year?
 How we can help inform you – or support you?
 As you pull your plans together, here are several steps you can take to better manage security risks in 2019:

-- Register for our webinar “Top Security Risk Management Trends That Will Shape Your 2019 Priorities” and join us for an hour on Thursday, January 24, 2019 from noon to 1:00 p.m.
-CST.
+- Watch our webinar “Top Security Risk Management Trends That Will Shape Your 2019 Priorities” now available on-demand.

 - Subscribe to our newsletter and tap into our weekly stream of blogs on issues at the forefront of security risk management, threat and violence risk prevention and investigations.

 - Follow Hillard Heintze on LinkedIn and join our community of like-minded executives and professionals responsible for ‘protecting what matters.’